breadou-sui/myblog/content/posts/hello-world.md

 The actual reality I discovered once I returned?
 Mania.
 No, not the Cake Mania game with that art style you detested as a child.
 Though you claimed to hate the primary color palette, the oh-so-typical Flash game lineart, the rush of anxiety you knew the game would cause even before playing it, in truth, you thought the protagonist Jill Evans was lowkey hot.
 But you didn't know it at the time, because you were just an 11-year-old who would only learn of the phrase "internalized homophobia" half a decade later.

 Those feelings you had bottled up inside for years will eventually spill over.
 They'll evaporate, condense, precipitate, repeat.
 When you freeze, they'll expand.
 They're never going to disappear.
-How does it feel knowing that for the rest of your life, you're gonna have to deal with something that was inside of you all along?
+How does it feel knowing that for the rest of your life, you're gonna have to deal with something that was inside you all along?

 																												. . .
 There are a number of things I want to convey in this blog.
 Personal reflections.
 My aspirations of becoming a DJ as a retired classical violinist & pianist.
 How difficult it is to combat the fluctuations in mental health as a neurodivergent girl in tech.